 - Fouls inside or outside the 18 causing free kicks

-In the defending third or half of the field when the other team is connecting passes, the game slows down which means defenders relax more.
-This is where you start to see the defenders lose their mark or just not being tight enough with the forwards & attacking midfielders.
+In the defending third or half of the field when the other team is connecting passes, the game slows down.
+When the game slows down the defenders relax more.
+This is where you start to see the defenders lose their mark.
+The defenders/mids are just not marking tight enough.

 Correcting common defensive mistakes on the pitch